Painkiller (Judas Priest song)

 "Painkiller" is a song by English heavy metal band Judas Priest, released in 1990; it was later released as a single on Columbia Records.
 It is off the band's twelfth album of the same name as the opening track.
 The lyrics tell the story of the Painkiller, the character featured on the cover of the album, who is a cyborg superhero who saves mankind from destruction.

-The song has since-then remained one of the band's signature songs.
+"Painkiller" has become one of Judas Priest's most popular songs.

 Composition

-The song is written in E minor, but the key signature changes during the guitar solos.
-The first guitar solo in the song, which alternates between the keys of F# minor and C# minor, is played by Glenn Tipton.
-The second, also in F# minor, is played by K. K. Downing.
-The song is noted for Rob Halford's high pitched screeching throughout the song as well as Scott Travis' complex drumming.
-Tipton has also stated that the Painkiller solo is his favourite to play.
-It is also his first recorded solo to heavily feature the technique of sweep picking.
+The drum intro was composed by Scott Travis in the studio initially just as a warm-up routine while the engineers were testing the drum microphones.

+Guitarist Glenn Tipton said that the "Painkiller" solo is one of his favorites to perform (the other being the solo on “Beyond the Realms of Death”).

 Reception

-The song was nominated for the Grammy Award for Best Metal Performance during the 33rd Grammy Awards (1991), the second year the award was presented.

 PopMatters said, "Nobody saw this song coming.
 Featuring a thunderous intro by new drummer Scott Travis – a colossal improvement over the technically limited Dave Holland – and highlighted by Halford’s maniacal performance, this was Priest embracing extremity without pandering, and sounding once again vital, relevant, and best of all, more powerful than ever."

 In 2012, Loudwire ranked the song number two on its list of the 10 greatest Judas Priest songs.
 In 2019, Louder Sound ranked the song number one on its list of the 50 greatest Judas Priest songs.